linchenbienchen/Spinner/README.md

 Put all images, videos and GIFs you want to embed in your documentation into the assets folder.

-first commandline "hugo", then "hugo setup -D"
+first commandline "hugo", then "hugo server -D"
 Then visit http://localhost:1313 to view the documentation.

 [use this template]: https://github.com/pretoms/dpp_docs/generate